briggstwitchell/PlantVillage_CNNs/README.md

 #### Traditional CNN, no pre-training:
 <img src="models/history/cnn_1_history_plot.jpg" alt="habitat-loss" width="600"/>

-#### Simple neural network CNN:
+#### Simple neural network (no convolutional layers):
 <img src="models/history/nn_history_plot.jpg" alt="habitat-loss" width="600"/>

-## Convolusions and CNN architectures:
+## Convolutions and CNN architectures:
 A convolutional layer within a neural network acts as a channel to filter out specific aspects from data, often images.

 Convolution functions scan a 'window' over the input data and output a filtered version, which becomes a single channel within a set of channels that compose a convolutional layer.
 Each layer attempts to capture something different about the input it received.

-Various sequences of convolusional layers determine that CNN's architecture:
+Various sequences of convolutional layers determine that CNN's architecture:

 <img src="models/architecture_imgs/plane_cnn_2.png" alt="habitat-loss" width="600"/>